diqobao/diqobao.github.io/pages/about.md

 title: About
 ---

-- MS in CSE@Georgia Tech, B.S. in Stat@ZJU
+- M.S. in CSE@Georgia Tech, B.S. in Stat@ZJU

 - Math Escaper